Kapendev/parin/README.md

 6. Enable the option "This file will be played in the browser."

 7. Save the changes.

+The web build script provides the `itch` flag to automate the first two steps.
+It currently only works on Linux and macOS.
+Contributions to add Windows support are welcome.

 ### How do I use `Vec2`?